 Maritime law, sometimes called admiralty law, handles legal issues that arise or occur on the water.
 Often these issues involve job-related injuries.
 It’s no secret that working on docks, ships, and offshore rigs can be exceptionally dangerous, and injured employees often find themselves in financial distress after an accident.
 Whether you’re a ship or port worker, our experienced team of legal professionals can help you fight for the employee benefits you deserve from your employer or the monetary compensation you are due from the party responsible for your injury.
 Read more about the cases we handle.

 Common Maritime Workers’ Issues

 Our law firm has the knowledge and the experience necessary to successfully take on a wide variety of maritime law cases.
 We have won maritime injury cases for seamen involving poor ship maintenance, insufficient equipment, dangerous fumes, and many other on-the-job safety issues.
-With nearly 80 years of combined experience, our firm possesses the skills needed to deal with even most complicated, nuanced legal issues.
+With over 25 years of experience, our firm possesses the skills needed to deal with even most complicated, nuanced legal issues.

 Some of the maritime law cases we handle include:

 Whether your job involves cargo transfer, performing repairs on barges, or offshore gas well maintenance, our dedicated maritime lawyers can help you fight for the financial compensation you need to handle your work-related injury.

 Deck and barge hands often work with dangerous equipment and heavy materials on a daily basis.
 All kinds of vessels require the services of deck hands since these workers perform essential tasks that keep ships functional.
 In many cases, that means handling lines and rigging, checking for leaks, carrying out basic maintenance, lashing barges together or to towboats, and seeing to docking and launching.